PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 `92 / 55 / 196 / 2 / 11`.
 Ruff, bytecode compilation, and whitespace checks
 pass.
 The phase store remains exactly 128 IDs and 128 owners, while the unconsumed lowerer-result inventory decreases from 48 to 47.

+## Characterize the post-binary quantized suffix and safe-binary boundary

+The 47-result inventory next exposes the first layout-pass-set-1 post-binary
+pair: the complete layout/attention/quantized suffix followed immediately by safe-binary recovery.
+Characterization covers both duplicate-Transpose policy values, the exact shared pass context, all three suffix callback identities, the complete 13-slot nested suffix schema, the safe-binary schema, and the recorded affine and dequant-Mean phase neighbors.

+The later final suffix, transpose-unary, and final safe-binary sequence is explicitly retained as a distinct three-stage boundary and is outside the planned extraction.
+Production remains unchanged pending one two-child owner.
+Focused and reference-based affected validation report `2 passed, 1 xfailed` and `426 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.
+Ruff, bytecode compilation, and whitespace validation pass.